AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-use-label.md

 ---
 title: Use labels
-description: Discover the use of labels for different versions of a file in AEM Guides.
+description: Discover the use of labels for different versions of a file in Adobe Experience Manager Guides.
 Learn how to add or delete a label to a version of a topic.
 exl-id: d116906d-b469-4a97-b0af-4fadbe15222b
 feature: Authoring, Features of Web Editor, Publishing
 role: User